-- making it more difficult to meet payment and other obligations under outstanding debt; - resulting in an event of default if the Company's subsidiaries fail to comply with the financial and other restrictive covenants contained in debt agreements, which event of default could result in all of the Company's subsidiaries' debt becoming immediately due and payable; - reducing the availability of the Company's cash flow to fund working capital, capital expenditures, acquisitions and other general corporate purposes, and limiting the Company's ability to obtain additional financing for these purposes;

-- subjecting the Company to the risk of increased sensitivity to interest rate increases on indebtedness with variable interest rates; - limiting the Company's flexibility in planning for, or reacting to, and increasing its vulnerability to, changes in the Company's business, the industry in which it operates and the general economy; and - placing the Company at a competitive disadvantage compared to its competitors that are less leveraged.
+- making it more difficult to meet payment and other obligations under outstanding debt; - resulting in an event of default if the Company's subsidiaries fail to comply with the financial and other restrictive covenants contained in debt agreements, which event of default could result in all of the Company's subsidiaries' debt becoming immediately due and payable; - reducing the availability of the Company's cash flow to fund working capital, capital expenditures, acquisitions and other general corporate purposes, and limiting the Company's ability to obtain additional financing for these purposes; - subjecting the Company to the risk of increased sensitivity to interest rate increases on indebtedness with variable interest rates; - limiting the Company's flexibility in planning for, or reacting to, and increasing its vulnerability to, changes in the Company's business, the industry in which it operates and the general economy; and - placing the Company at a competitive disadvantage compared to its competitors that are less leveraged.

 In addition, certain of the Company's subsidiaries also have significant contractual requirements for the purchase of soft drinks.
 If consumer preferences change and the Company's customers purchase fewer soft drinks than expected or estimated, such contractual commitments may adversely affect the financial condition of the Company.
 The Company has also provided loan guarantees to various lenders on behalf of franchisees entering into debt arrangements for new restaurant development and equipment financing, and two guarantees to lenders for franchisees, in connection with the refinancing of a franchisee's debt and the sale of restaurants to a franchisee.
 Certain subsidiaries also guarantee or are contingently liable for certain leases of their respective franchisees for which they have been indemnified.
-In addition, certain subsidiaries also guarantee or are contingently liable for certain leases of their respective franchisees for which they have been indemnified.
-In addition, certain subsidiaries also guarantee or are contingently liable for certain leases of their respective franchisees for which they have been indemnified.
+In addition, certain subsidiaries also guarantee or are contingently liable for certain leases of their respective franchisees for which they have not been indemnified.
 The Company has also provided an irrevocable stand-by letter of credit to a lender to support a financing program for franchisees that participate in the Company's Image Activation Program.
 These commitments could have an adverse effect on the Company's liquidity and the ability of its subsidiaries to meet payment obligations.